-This Moist Paleo Zucchini Spice Cake really is the moistest!
-It’s also spongy, deeply satisfying; and the flavor— you’ll not be quite sure where the zucchini went, actually.
-(It went to the moistest.)
+This moist Paleo Zucchini Spice Cake really is the moistest!
+It’s also tender, deeply satisfying, and the flavor is exotic and so special.
 This Paleo cake is dairy-free, nut-free and coconut-free.

 Which cake pan to use + frosting options